-The reason I bring this up is not to knock on MLM companies (there are plenty of good ones out there) but to point out that most Isagenix reviews you see online have a vested interest in selling Isagenix products.
+The reason I bring this up is not to knock on MLM companies (there are plenty of good ones out there) but to point out that most Isagenix reviews you see online are from reviewers that have a vested interest in selling Isagenix products.

 While I do sell a plant protein powder of my own, my review of Isagenix protein powders are as unbiased as possible.
-I evaluated their products based on three objective criteria: 1.)
-Ingredients, 2.)
-Nutrition, and 3.)
-Cost.
+I evaluated their products based on two objective criteria: 1.)
+Ingredients and 2.)
+Nutrition.

 Here’s what our analysis revealed …

 Isagenix Reviews: Methodology

 Similar to my other plant-based protein powder reviews, I am analyzing Isagenix protein powders based on health and nutrition … NOT taste.
 If you want to read reviews about how it tastes, check their website and Amazon.

 Let’s get started …

 Isagenix sells two main types of protein powder:

-- IsaPro (90 calories and 18 grams of protein per serving)
+IsaPro (90 calories, 1 gram of sugar, and 18 grams of protein per serving)